 We inform and influence learning so that the business leaders of tomorrow are long term agents of positive change.
 We promote evidence-based practices to enable the scaling of solutions within business organisations

-We are now inviting proposals for our second round of funding with a deadline of Monday, 26 August 2019.
+We have now selected the successful proposals of our second round of funding submitted in August 2019.

 Tony and Maureen Wheeler gift